 Clients injured at work often ask me: in addition to my workers’ compensation benefits, may I sue my employer for negligence?
-The answer, in most cases, is no. Why?
-Because most state have adopted what is called “the exclusivity rule.”
-This rule limits an injured employee’s legal recourse solely to workers’ compensation.
-The fact that[…]

 Noncompensability means that your workers’ compensation case has not been “accepted” by your employer’s workers’ compensation insurance carrier, for one or more reasons.
 There are several legal and factual defenses an insurance company might raise to block your benefits.
 On the other hand, sometimes a carrier will automatically deny your claim “pending investigation”, which means that the carrier may accept your claim in the future if facts turn up that are beneficial to your case.